Creating a secure retirement

 It’s hard to know for certain what your long-term needs will be.
 Most financial planners suggest that you’ll need between 80% and 90% of your preretirement income to live comfortably during retirement.
 If you’re a single, self-supporting woman, you may need 100% of your preretirement income.
 That’s because women, on average, earn less than men, collect less Social Security, and are eligible for smaller pensions — if they get pensions at all.

 Some costs are likely to go down.
-Your mortgage may be paid off, and you may not be paying as much in income tax — though withdrawals from individual retirement accounts (IRAs) and employer sponsored retirement savings plans, as well as pension payments, are taxed.
+Your mortgage may be paid off, and you may not be paying as much in income tax — though withdrawals from traditional tax-deferred individual retirement accounts (IRAs) and employer sponsored retirement savings plans, as well as pension payments, are taxed.

 But certain costs — such as medical expenses or the cost of household help — may increase throughout retirement.
 While fewer than 10% of Americans between the ages of 65 and 69 need help with tasks like bathing or getting around, almost 50% of people over 85 do.